 The University of Melbourne is committed to delivering a sustainable campus.
 This is demonstrated through a wide range of activities and initiatives across campus, including the sustainability of the Arts West building.

-The goal of the Arts West Redevelopment is to enhance teaching and learning in a way that is financially responsible and embodies the University's commitment to environmental stewardship.
+The goal of the Arts West building is to enhance teaching and learning in a way that is financially responsible and embodies the University's commitment to environmental stewardship.
 During the construction of Arts West, the project targeted a 5 star Green Star Education v1 Design rating, which equates to Australian Excellence.

 The building enhances teaching and learning by providing excellent indoor environment quality in all teaching and staff spaces, including:

 - High quality external views, with blinds to help control glare

 - Design for good speech intelligibility and to minimise distracting noise from building services

 The building is cost-effective to run owing to the following design features:

 - The iconic shading system blocks solar radiation before it enters the building, and combined with double glazing, reduces the need for cooling